-Tracking the endangered Mountain Gorillas in Chimpanzees in Bwindi Impenetrable Forest National Park is an experience of a lifetime that any visitor on Uganda safari should not miss out.
+Trekking Gorillas in Trekking Gorillas in Bwindi Impenetrable Forest, Uganda, is an experience of a lifetime that any visitor on Uganda safari should not miss out.
 Though gorilla trekking is a very captivating activity, it is important to plan well your trip.
 Before you embark on this life-changing adventure, you need to be well-prepared and that is why the tips provided below will guide you appropriately as you plan your visit to the gorillas in Uganda, the Pearl of Africa.

 With fewer than 1000 mountain gorillas on earth today, Uganda is home to half of all these individuals making it one of the only three countries (Uganda, Rwanda and the Congo) in the world where mountain gorilla trekking is conducted.